-Note that choosing to travel from KL to Redang by car – then you are in fact best to go drive from KL to Merang Jetty, rather than Shahbandar Jetty.
+Note that if you prefer to travel from KL to Redang by car – then you are in fact best to go drive from KL to Merang Jetty, rather than Shahbandar Jetty.
 The reason being is that, while the drive time is about the same, the ferry trip to Redang Island is shorter.

 Part 2: Shahbandar Jetty To Redang Island

 The Kuala Lumpur to Redang bus will take you as far as the city centre, which is a short walk away from Shahbandar Jetty.
 So once you disembark from the bus, in terms of how to get to Pulau Redang from KL – you’ll need to first walk over to the jetty.
 It is a short walk but if you have much luggage, you can get a quick taxi ride.
 It’s hot walking about Kuala Terengganu.

-Although the jetty is conveniently located, the ferries at Shahbandar do take longer to travel to Redang Island but cost the same as the ferries from Merang Jetty at about RM55 (and RM25 for kids).
+Although the Shahbandar jetty is conveniently located, the ferries at Shahbandar do take longer to travel to Redang Island but cost the same as the ferries from Merang Jetty at about RM55 (and RM25 for kids).
 They also only run a couple of times a day, which is less frequent than the alternative (Merang).

-When planning on how to go to Redang from KL and making your budget, make sure that you also budget for the marine park fee.
-Because Pulau Redang is a marine park, visitors are required to pay approximately RM30 for foreign adults and RM15 for children.
+When planning on how to go to Redang from KL and making your budget, make sure that you also allow for the marine park fee.
+As Pulau Redang is a marine park, visitors are required to pay approximately RM30 for foreign adults and RM15 for children.
 Malaysians pay a reduced price.

 Option 2: Travel via Merang

-Another way to get from Kuala Lumpur to Redang Island is to travel via Merang Jetty.
+Another way to get from Kuala Lumpur to Redang Island is to travel via the Merang Jetty.
 This option also includes a two-part journey.

 Part 1: Kuala Lumpur to Merang